In any business, responding to queries and leads quickly is the best practice, but this is especially true for insurance companies.

 When it comes to providing customer support, data insights can be incredibly helpful.

 Plug in quality customer service email software and you can instantly gain access to email analytics for customer service.
 Start tracking your customer service teams’ email workloads and average reply times.

 This gives you all the information needed to track performance and streamline customer service workflow.

-If you want to provide responsive, consistence service to your insurance customers then you need to be setting reply time benchmarks and tracking custom SLAs.
+If you want to provide responsive, consistent service to your insurance customers then you need to be setting reply time benchmarks and tracking custom SLAs.

-With email analytic and alerts software you can track reply time SLAs, see which emails met their SLA goal and which breached their reply time goals.
+With email analytics and alerts software, you can track reply time SLAs, and see which emails met their SLA goal and which breached their reply time goals.
 By leveraging this data, you can improve response rates and average first reply time.